core-coin/go-core/README.md

 ## Building the source

 Building `gocore` requires both a Go (version 1.13 or later) and a C compiler.
-You can install them using your favourite package manager.
+You can install them using your favorite package manager.
 Once the dependencies are installed, run

 ```shell
 make gocore